lottopgf/lottopgf-v1-frontend/README.md

 Currently this app only works on Vercel.

-Make sure that `.env.local` and `config.ts` are configured correctly.
+Make sure that your environment variables and `config.ts` are configured correctly.